Special Offer, Below...

 D. Do you really know what the best move is that you can make?

 E. Do you actually have an honest evaluation of your own work?
+Can you be objective about it?

-5. A Great, Professional Manager...
+5. A Top, Professional Manager...

 A. Has contacts in the music industry.

-B. Knows what's happening in the industry.
+B. Knows what's happening in the industry - at the present time.

-D. Probably has experience managing others.
+D. Probably has [should have] experience managing others.

 E. Knows the advantages and pitfalls in almost every situation that's likely to arise.

-F. Is "streetwise" in dealing in the industry
+F. Is "streetwise" in dealing in the industry.

 G. Can avoid blind alleys in negotiations, make fewer mistakes, and save you time and money.